SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 ### Failure modes
 A number of behaviors have been observed when the clock has been configured wrong, is not functioning, or that particcular specimen can't do the overclocking you are asking of it.

-* If there is a crystal/oscillator which does not oscillate at all, you will get the blink code On-Off-On, then 3 brief "antiblinks" where the led turns off momentarily, then Off-On-Off and 3 brief flashes, repeating. (this pattern of alternating inverted output is meant to be unlikely to mimic sketch behavior).
+1. If there is a crystal/oscillator which does not oscillate at all, you will get the blink code On-Off-On, then 3 brief "antiblinks" where the led turns off momentarily, then Off-On-Off and 3 brief flashes, repeating. (this pattern of alternating inverted output is meant to be unlikely to mimic sketch behavior).
-* If there is a crystal, and is mostly non-functional, but is close enough to working that the clock controller thinks it is OK while it's not actually working, it will typically hang or bootloop.
+2. If there is a crystal, and is mostly non-functional, but is close enough to working that the clock controller thinks it is OK while it's not actually working, it will typically hang or bootloop.
 This is commonly seen when inappropriate loading capacitors are used.
-* If the clock source fails while the system is running, a DA-series will hang (until something resets it - the WDT, the reset button, or powecycling are the only ways to get it out of this state.
+3. If the clock source fails while the system is running, a DA-series will hang (until something resets it - the WDT, the reset button, or powecycling are the only ways to get it out of this state.
 Sometimes DB-series with the CFD enabled do that too.
-* A clock failure while running very often resets the chip (likely a [dirty reset](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Reset.md#the-danger-of-dirty-resets))
+4. A clock failure while running very often resets the chip (likely a [dirty reset](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Reset.md#the-danger-of-dirty-resets), caused my incorrect execution of instructions when the variation betwen clock periods is far in excess of the manufacturer spec and if fumbles math with the program counter.)
-* A clock source that resets the chip or hangs immediately upon switching to it is much easier to detect if using Optiboot - however, you could blink an LED before the switch to see if it's hanging or bootlooping by overriding onPreMain():
+5. A clock source that resets the chip or hangs immediately upon switching to it is much easier to detect if using Optiboot - however, you could blink an LED before the switch to see if it's hanging or bootlooping by overriding onPreMain():
 ```c++
 #include <util/delay.h> -  there is no timekeeping in onPreMain